log-nyc/log-nyc.github.io/index.md

 ## About

-The New York Metropolitan Area Regional Workshop of the [Learning on Graphs Conference](https://logconference.org/) is an annual research workshop on topics broadly related to machine learning on graphs and geometry.
+The New York Metropolitan Area Regional Workshop of the [Learning on Graphs Conference](https://logconference.org/) is a semiannual research workshop on topics broadly related to machine learning on graphs and geometry.
 This event serves as a regional branch of the main Learning on Graphs Conference, providing an environment for local researchers to convene, foster discussion, and build social connections.
 This free two-day event includes an invited speaker series, poster sessions, and structured and unstructured networking sessions.

 ### Prior Iterations